| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 who have pledged to uphold the doctrines of our church to in fact to

+do so?
 And is it evidence of a lack of love when church members act upon

 their deepest convictions, based upon traditional Christian